As your Governor, I pledge to oppose and veto any and all efforts to increase taxes in Indiana.

 I do not believe that government should use tax dollars to fund any private organization.

-Education Reform - Maximize School Choice
+Education Reform - Universal School Choice

 As Governor of the State of Indiana, I will work with members of the Indiana General Assembly to maximize parent's ability to choose the school option which is best for their child.
 I will work to ensure that Hoosier parents have real school choice options, such as public school, private school, online school, charter school, and homeschool.
+I will also ask the General Assembly to pass legislation to include educational institutions not accredited by the state in the Universal School Choice program.

 I will work to ensure that education funding is available for every child whose parents want it, regardless of their school choice, no strings attached.
 If parents wish to opt out of school funding, they will be able to do so, again, no strings attached.